 Even with great care given to my visitation schedule, there will still be some need for flexibility.
 There will be parish emergencies, personal illness, travel delays, and a host of other things that may require last minute rescheduling.
 It is my commitment that such changes will be kept to a minimum, but from time to time they will occur.
 The calendar of visitations will be published on the diocesan website.

-Please provide a draft bulletin of the liturgies of the day for my review at least a week in advance.
+Please provide a draft bulletin of the liturgies of the day for my review about 10 days in advance.

 THE DAY OF THE VISIT

 I will make every effort to arrive no less than 30 minutes before the first service.